Profile

 Presentations

-He has spoken and presented on topics including complex case management strategies and litigation skills in addition to toxic tort and environmental matters.
-Following is a sampling of his presentations:
+Fred presents on topics such as complex case management strategies and litigation skills, toxic tort, and environmental matters.

 Publications

-Mr. Ufkes has published articles in a variety of areas of law, including the federal preemption of Proposition 65 claims.
-His publications include:
+Fred publishes articles in a variety of areas of law, including the federal preemption of Proposition 65 claims.

 • "The Inherent Risks In Purchasing Assets of a Predecessor," Law360, October 24, 2013